It's coffee time!

 The cozy: here & now

-Here and now, you can enjoy a delicious breakfast—or treat yourself to a slice of really good cake.
-Whether it's moist lemon cake or apple crumble made with local apples—there's something for every taste here.
-The hit: cardamom knots!
-The menu also includes bread with hummus or cheese and homemade lemonades.
-The bread is very, very good because hier & jetzt has its own bakery.
+The menu also features bread with hummus or cheese, as well as homemade lemonades.
+The bread is absolutely fantastic because hier & jetzt has its own bakery.
 Everything is organic, and the bread is freshly baked every morning!

 The hip: Overflow

-The Overflow in the old town is a meeting place for all generations, who are treated to croissants, quiches, cicchetti, and homemade cakes.
-Creative workshops, readings, evenings with live music, films, and open mic sessions are also offered, where you can spontaneously perform on stage if you feel like it.
+At Overflow (opens in a new tab) in the Old Town, people of all ages come together to enjoy croissants, quiches, cicchetti, and homemade cake.
+They also host creative workshops, readings, evenings with live music, film screenings, and open-mic sessions where you can spontaneously take the stage and perform whatever you feel like.

 Address: Häfnergasse 1